abradner/cv/Alex_Bradner.md

   * NZ & Singapore - Technical lead & acting product manager
   * USA - Technical lead, acting product & business operations manager
     * While all have provided major growth opportunities, delivering the US launch despite management hesitency allowed Airtasker to acquire & integrate a local services marketplace startup that is now the grass-roots backbone of our fastest growing market in the world

-## Values & Philosophies

-* Don't use black boxes - Understand the strengths and limitations of your tooling
-* Hypothesize, validate and iterate.
-Ideally before any code is written.
-* Maximise customer impact - We build products and write software for them, not us.
-* Relatedly:
-  * Find opportunities for customer delight where possible
-  * Understand the opportunity cost and value of tradeoffs.
-Make tradeoffs aggresively if it directly serves impact.
-* Write code for the eventual reader.
-  * Be expressive, clear and accessible.
-  * Optimise where relevant but make those decisions obvious and easy to understand.
-* Be kind.
-Uplift your peers and juniors to be their best
-* Be aware of your biases.
-They can add colour to your perspective but don't let them harm others

 ## Hobbies & Interests